What is Open Gate video, and why is it a big deal?

 Frame Markers on

-Of course, when you are recording in an aspect ratio that won’t be the same as the final aspect ratio you’ll need some guidelines on the screen to help you keep the subject in the area that will end up in the video.
+Of course, when you are recording in an aspect ratio that won’t be the same as the final aspect ratio, you’ll need some guidelines on the screen to help you keep the subject in the area that will end up in the video whichever way it is cropped.
 To do this Lumix cameras have a collection of Frame Markers that we can lay over the screen to help us.
 You’ll find the Frame Markers in the Monitor/Display section of the Settings menu.

 There is an enormous choice of aspect ratios we can use across the screen, as well as a collection of colours for the markers to make sure they stand out against whatever we are shooting.
 We can also create shading in the areas of the screen that we don’t think we’ll use, and alter the opacity of that shading to make the ‘dead’ areas more or less visible.

-With the latest firmware for the Lumix S9 (v1.1) we can use more than one Frame Marker at the same time, so we can see the areas we will use for both landscape and upright crops while we’re recording, or even have multiple upright or landscape crops showing simultaneously.
-The new firmware allows up to three frame markers to be shown at the same time.
+Ensure your camera is loaded with latest firmware as Panasonic is constantly upgrading the features its cameras offer.
+Recent updates allow multiple frame markers to be set at the same time.
+This allows us to see the areas we will use for both landscape and upright crops while we’re recording, or even have multiple upright or landscape crops showing simultaneously.
+The latest firmware allows up to three frame markers to be shown on your rear screen at the same time, to help composition when shooting for a range of different platforms.
+These frames can be shifted anywhere on the screen to create dynamic compositions in whichever aspect ratios you choose.

 More resolution for digital transitions

 The table above shows the resolution advantage in shooting Open Gate over regular 4K 16:9 formats.
-These 3:2 and 4:3 modes deliver much more detail, but also much more flexibility for reframing in post-production
+These 3:2 and 4:3 modes deliver much more detail, but also much more flexibility for reframing in post-production.
+Even the small-file-size MP4 Lite format offers resolution advantages over normal cameras’ 4K formats.

 The big advantage of shooting open gate is not only that you can easily crop different aspect ratios from the taller 3:2 or 4:3 footage, but also that the resolution of your cropped films will remain much higher than had you taken them from a standard 16:9 frame.
 Having this extra resolution in your recorded footage allows additional cropping in the edit should you need it, and gives us more options for re-framing the subject after the shoot is over.
 Digital pans and zooms are also much more possible while still maintaining a high-resolution end result.
 The table above demonstrates the difference shooting Open Gate makes to the pixel count of the footage you get to work with in post.